hmakelin/gisnav/docs/pages/developer_guide/launch/service_orchestration.rst

     * - Qualifier
       - Description
-    * - ``build/create``
+    * - ``build/create/up``
-      - *Optional:*  Indicates that the constituent Docker Compose services should only be built and their containers optionally created but not run
+      - Designates what Docker Compose operation should be applied to the services
     * - ``onboard/offboard``
       - Designates whether the target is intended for :term:`onboard` or :term:`offboard` use
     * - ``sitl/hil``